Injury blow for Arsenal as Tierney forced off against West Ham | Goal.com

 Tierney was making just his ninth start of the season after struggling with a number injuries since his £25 million ($30m) move from Celtic in the summer.

-The 22-year-old arrived still recovering from a hip injury that required surgery over the summer, meaning he was unable to make his debut until late September.
+The 22-year-old arrived still recovering from a hip injury that required surgery over the summer, meaning he was unable to make his debut until a Carabao Cup win over Nottingham Forest in late September.

+However, he has continued to struggle with his fitness and failed to hold down a regular place in the side.

+He withdrew from the Scotland squad for last month’s Euro 2020 qualifiers to work on his fitness and it was hoped he had put his injury woes behind him.

 More to follow.